-Genes may determine aspirin's effect on advanced colon cancerOctober 24th, 2012 by Steven Reinberg, Healthday Reporter in Cancer /
+Genes may determine aspirin's effect on advanced colon cancerOctober 24, 2012 by Steven Reinberg, Healthday Reporter in Medicine & Health / Cancer

 (HealthDay)—For patients suffering from advanced colorectal cancer, aspirin may prolong their lives if their tumor has a certain gene mutation, a new study finds.